eduvpn/documentation/CLIENT_CERT_AUTH.md

     #SSLCACertificateFile /etc/ssl/certs/ca.crt      # Debian/Ubuntu
     SSLUserName SSL_CLIENT_S_DN_CN

-Point `SSLCACertificateFile` to your client certificate validating CA. The `SSLUserName` variable is set to the SSL variable you want to use as the user's User ID.
+Point `SSLCACertificateFile` to the CA under which your client certificate was issued.
+The `SSLUserName` variable is set to the SSL variable you want to use as the user's User ID.
 See
 [Environment Variables](https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#envvars)
 for more options.
 The `SSLVerifyDepth` depends on your PKI.
 If you don't know what it should be, i.e. you don't know how many intermediates there are, you